Research

 Published working papers

-This paper is my job market paper for the 2025 process.
+This is my paper for the 2025 job market process.

 This paper uses powerful English administrative data to explore the link between economic disadvantage in childhood and labour market outcomes.
 Having admin records for all schools allows us to construct a more granular measure of disadvantage by combining free school meals eligibility records throughout compulsory education.
 Michelmore and Dynarski (2017) explore the 'gap within the gap' on education outcomes in Michigan, United States.
 We go further than this exploring the link with earnings age 25, plus we are able to split those never eligible into a smaller groups (allowing a more refined estimate of disadvantage).
 We are also able to explore the education to labour market trajectories of individuals and see the importance of these in explaining labour market outcomes.
 There are large differences in earnings between those in disadvantage for a short period (e.g. 1-2 years) versus those in disadvantage for a long period (10-11) years.
 This persists after controlling for other demographics, attainment at school and the education to labour market trajectories.